Free Resources

 Similar to the Clustered Column Chart, but in the Stacked Column Chart, all the data is presented in a single column.
 This allows us to see the total amount while still being able to observe the composition of the comparisons within the same column.

-Use Cases
+Uses Cases

-Stacked bar charts are commonly used when you want to visualize both the composition of data within categories and the overall total for each category.
-Here are some common use cases:
+Stacked Bar Charts are commonly used when you want to visualize both the composition of data within categories and the overall total for each category.
+Here are some common use cases

-• Categorical Data Comparison: Stacked bar charts are effective for comparing the composition of data across different categories or subcategories.
+• Categorical Data Comparison: Stacked Bar Charts are effective for comparing the composition of data across different categories or subcategories.
 For example, you might use a stacked bar chart to show how a company's revenue is distributed among various product lines within each quarter.

-• Progress Tracking: Stacked bar charts can represent progress toward a goal or target over time.
+• Progress Tracking: Stacked Bar Charts can represent progress toward a goal or target over time.
 Each bar represents a period, and the segments within the bar indicate different components contributing to that progress.

 Line Chart